filecoin-project/FIPs/FIPS/fip-draft_term_fee.md

 <!--All FIPs must contain a section that discusses the incentive implications/considerations relative to the proposed change.
 Include information that might be important for incentive discussion.
 A discussion on how the proposed change will incentivize reliable and useful storage is required.
 FIP submissions missing the "Incentive Considerations" section will be rejected.
 An FIP cannot proceed to status "Final" without a Incentive Considerations discussion deemed sufficient by the reviewers.-->

 It is important that Storage Providers are incentivized to honor their commitments to the network - this prevents major network volatility.
 It makes sense to maintain a disincentive for breaking commitments to the network, but this FIP doesn't change the incentive to provide useful storage to the network, it makes it somewhat easier.

+The termination fee for sectors committed a long time ago will immediately and significantly decrease, but only to match the fee:pledge ratio of new sectors.
+This will increase the incentive for some SPs with high-pledge sectors to terminate and re-onboard to gain more power for the same amount of pledge (but more hardware).

+In contrast to the current system, the termination penalty for a sector will be constant regardless of its age.
+Currently the termination penalty starts low and increases with age up to a max.
+This presents is a change in the incentive structure for short-term-view SPs.

 ## Product Considerations